4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 What is the best way to get to Banff?

-If you’re going to be flying in from the US like we did, the closest airport to Banff is the Calgary International Airport (YYC).
+If you’re going to be flying in from the US like we did, the closest airport to Banff Itinerary is the Calgary International Airport (YYC).
 This airport is about 45 minutes drive from Banff downtown and an hour and half drive from the national park.
 So we flew in the night before and spent the night in Calgary before heading to Banff the next morning.

-Where to eat in Banff?
+Where to eat in Banff Itinerary?

 • For coffee and breakfast, I’d recommend trying out the Whitebark cafe.
 Their coffee is amazing and they also have a great menu of bakery items that keeps rotating daily.